juneunjaypark/juneunjaypark/content/authors/admin/_index.md

 ---

 Juneun Jay Park is a graduate student at the University of Illinois, Urbana-Champaign.
 Broadly, his research focuses on prevention and intervention in health issues from a socio-contextual perspective.
-He is particularly interested in employing machine learning besides statistical methods.
+He is particularly interested in employing machine learning and ambulatory assessment to contribute to applied and conceptual disciplines in Psychology.
+As of 2024, he is conducting how alcohol influences speech prosody and natural language in social drinking contexts by utilizing machine learning.
 {style="text-align: justify;"}